Authorization and Approval

 Following due process, the University may take one or more of the following actions against anyone whose activities are in violation of any applicable legislation or of this policy:

 - In the case of students, disciplinary action under the Regulations for Student Academic Misconduct and/or Standard of Student Conduct in Non-Academic Matters and Procedures for Resolution of Complaints and Appeals.

 - In the case of employees, disciplinary action in accordance with the applicable collective agreement(s), up to and including termination.

-Procedures regarding the application of this policy are held at DSS, in the form of the “DSS Guidelines for the Effective Provision of Accommodations” document.
-These procedures will be reviewed annually by DSS and the DSS Policy Committee, with revisions made as necessary.
+Procedures regarding the application of this policy are held at AES, in the form of the “AES Guidelines for the Effective Provision of Accommodations” document.
+These procedures will be reviewed annually by AES and the AES Policy Committee, with revisions made as necessary.